matiasbenedetto/squoosh-desktop-app-website/README.md

 ## More info

-Squoosh Desktop App is an port based on Electron and working 100% offline of the online version of [Squosh.app](https://squoosh.app).
-Squoosh is and open source product made by the GoogleChromeLabs.
-The desktop app is a project of [Matias Benedetto](http://mebenedetto.com)
+Squoosh Desktop App is an offline version of [Squosh.app](https://squoosh.app).
+It's based on Electron and works 100% offline without internet connection.

+Squoosh is an open source product made by Google Chrome Labs.

+The desktop app is a project of [Matias Benedetto](http://mebenedetto.com).

 ## Technologies